ympbyc/isd1700manager/README.md

 Features
 --------

-+ Fragmented memory management: divides the memory into N fixed-size sections.
++ Fragmented memory management: divides the memory into N fixed-size randomly-accessible sections.
 + LED indicators: N LEDs can be attached to IO pins to indicate memory occupancy status and cursor position.
 + Multi-function buttons: Reduce the number of pushbuttons by utilizing single-click/double-click/long-press actions.
 + Sleep mode: Arduino enters SLEEP_MODE_PWR_DOWN after putting ISD1700 to power-down mode.
+Wakes up on button action and immediately executes the given command.

 \* N being an integer